Tomichia

-Tomichia is a genus of very small freshwater snails which have a gill and an operculum, gastropod mollusks or micromollusks in the family Tomichiidae.
+Tomichia is a genus of very small freshwater snails which have a gill and an operculum, gastropod molluscs or micromolluscs in the family Tomichiidae.

 Distribution

 The distribution of the genus Tomichia includes South Africa and Eastern Zaire.
 Tomichia is the only genus of Pomatiopsidae in Africa.

 Ecology

 This genus occurs is both freshwater and brackish water.
 There exist halophilic species of Tomichia which live in saline lakes such as Tomichia ventricosa.

 Species

 Brown (1994) recognized 10 species (7 in South Africa and 3 in Central Africa) and one undescribed species.
 Kameda & Kato (2011) recognized 11 species of Tomichia.

 Species within the genus Tomichia include: